Ghosticollis/GhostiBlacklistItems/README.md

 after you compile the module you will get a file called GhostiBlacklistItems.dll

-put the the dll file inside the folder GhostiBlacklistItems
+put the dll file inside the folder GhostiBlacklistItems

 copy the folder GhostiBlacklistItems to your Unturned server folder and put it under the folder "Modules"